 Norah’s interest in Chinese medicine began in 1999 when she had her first acupuncture treatment for asthma and allergies in Kona, Hawaii.
 Discovering Chinese medicine at an early age impacted her perspectives on human health, the environment, and social responsibility.
 Being a modern acupuncturist offers her the unique opportunity of using nature as her guide in diagnosing, treating, and preventing disease, a skill that honors both the earth and its human inhabitants.

 Early in her career Norah spent time working with older adults and clients with disabilities, including patients with MS, post-stroke paralysis, mobility restrictions, sight impairment, and many other chronic conditions.
 Today she has a special interest in women’s health, including perimenopause and menopausal syndrome, digestive complaints, headaches, insomnia, and chronic pain.
 Norah is committed to helping patients find drug-free solutions through acupuncture, Chinese herbs, and diet and lifestyle recommendations.
 For more on Norah’s approach to her practice, see her interview on Shoutout Colorado.

-Prior to her education in Chinese medicine, Norah received her Bachelor’s in English from the University of Colorado and worked as a writer.
-When not in the clinic, Norah likes to dance, read, hike, and practice yoga.
-Her acupuncture practice is dedicated to her grandmother, Dorothy, whose long struggle with illness taught her the importance of laughter and letting go.
+Prior to becoming an acupuncturist, Norah received her undergraduate degree in English from the University of Colorado and worked as a writer.
+When not in the clinic, she likes to read, hike, garden, dance, and practice Pilates.